uberspark/uberxmhf/xmhf/doc/configuring-grub.md

 =========================================

 [XMHF](..) launches itself with a *dynamic root of trust*.
-On Intel platforms, this requires a signed SINIT module provided by Intel.
+On Intel platforms, this requires a signed SINIT module provided by Intel, that matches your platform CPU and chipset.

 SINIT modules can be found here:
 <http://software.intel.com/en-us/articles/intel-trusted-execution-technology/>